wp-plugins/wp-simple-firewall/readme.txt

 = TODO =

 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 2.5.7 =

+*	IMPROVED:   Handling and logic of two-factor authentication and user roles/levels

 = 2.5.6 =